 “After that, I was put in touch with somebody in Citibank and they gave me – without a business plan or anything – $200,000 in a line of credit and I opened up my own company.”

 Starting as a logo and design-focused company, Siegel+Gale later focused the company around the development of corporate voice and simplification.
 Its notable clients have included Dell, MasterCard, the NBA, Caterpillar, 3M, Xerox and American Express.

 “Everything that I do, I see how can you simplify the underlying process and how you can connect with people.
 Make it clear, simple, elegant and functional,” said Siegel.

 “When I first started the business, I did banking notes and mortgages and change policies.
 I did government regulations and I did tax.
 I’ve simplified virtually anything you can think of.”

 In 1988, Siegel+Gale became a wholly owned subsidiary of the global brand advertising and marketing firm Saatchi & Saatchi.
-After ten years, Siegel+Gale organised an employee buy-back of the firm, but it was sold again in 2003 to the Omnicom Group.
+After ten years, Siegel+Gale organized an employee buy-back of the firm, but it was sold again in 2003 to the Omnicom Group.

 “How do you build a distinctive message and separate them to the other major charities and how do you talk to people?
 You have to be straight,” said Siegel.

 “With a drug addiction clinic, you have to say addiction.
 The whole point is that you’re rising above addiction.